 If you’ve ever wondered how to make perfect hard boiled eggs, this post is for you.
-Hard boiled eggs can be tricky, but they don’t have to be!
+Easy peel hard boiled eggs can be tricky, but they don’t have to be!
 From how long to boil eggs, to the best way to peel them, this post will have you on your way to perfect eggs every time!

 How to Make Perfect Hard Boiled Eggs